KQM-git/TCL/docs/characters/anemo/kaedehara-kazuha.md

 **Notes**

-* The energy gained while gliding is not affected by energy recharge.
+* The Energy gained while gliding is not affected by Energy recharge.

 </TabItem>